Computer and Network Use Policy

 Plagiarism of electronic works (e.g., text, graphics, programs) is prohibited.
 Copying of works without attributing credit to the author is cheating and constitutes academic dishonesty.
 Refer to the Academic Honesty Policy in the Student, Faculty, and Staff Handbooks.

 The University also enforces the Digital Millennium Copyright Act.
-Reports of copyright infringement should be sent to the Associate Provost of Information Services.
+Reports of copyright infringement should be sent to the Chief Information Officer firstname.lastname@example.org

 The University will back up user data stored on the personal and shared directories on CLUnet central servers, and bears no responsibility for loss of user data due to system failure, user error or any other cause.

 Users are responsible for backing up personal files stored on laptop and desktop computers.
 Exchange server email is backed up.
-Messages deleted in Outlook or Entourage remain on the central server for 30 days.
+Messages deleted in Outlook remain on the central server for 30 days.

 Users should not consume unreasonable amounts of limited resources.
 Space and time on CLUnet systems will be fairly distributed among users, and may fall under system-imposed quotas.
-Each dorm resident may connect only one personal computer using Mac OS 10.x, Windows 2000/ME/XP workstation to CLUnet.
+Each dorm resident may connect only one personal computer using Mac OS and Windows OS to CLUnet.
 Sub-networks in residence halls are not permitted.
-ISS has responsibility for establishing all physical connections for CLUnet connected pc's and will maintain an inventory of MAC (media access control) addresses.
+ITS has responsibility for establishing all physical connections for CLUnet connected pc's and will maintain an inventory of MAC (media access control) addresses.
 Unregistered MAC addresses will be disconnected from CLUnet.
-Users may request additional storage space based on legitimate University-related use, subject to verification from ISS.
+Users may request additional storage space based on legitimate University-related use, subject to verification from ITS.
 Printing is limited to one original copy.
-Inactivity at a computer for 15 minutes will result in the user being logged off.
-Dial-in users are asked to restrict access to CLUnet for a maximum of one hour per day.